 Gaston Burgundy Bistro & Bar, 25 Keong Saik Road, Singapore 089132

-Once you’ve tasted fresh pasta, you just can’t go back.
+Once you’ve had fresh pasta, you can’t go back.
 Case in point: a throwback to dinner at Pasta Bar.
 Watch Chef Alessandro and his team whip out regional Italian pasta dishes at the open kitchen.
 Chef uses 11 different otherworldly doughs so no two pasta dishes are the same.
-We still daydream about the tortelli with pumpkin and sage which is basically little pockets of caramelised goodness, the pappardelle with rabbit ragu and the eggless lagane, a Southern Italian dish made with chickpea and a spicy kick of chilli and garlic.
-Apparently, it’s the first pasta dish ever recorded.
+We still daydream about the tortelli with pumpkin and sage which are basically little pockets of caramelised goodness and the classic pappardelle with rabbit ragu.
+Or try the eggless lagane, a Southern Italian dish – that’s apparently the first pasta dish ever recorded – made with chickpea and a spicy kick of chilli and garlic.

 Pasta Bar, 55 Keong Saik, #01-05, Singapore 089158